hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start_chapters/core_rules.typ

 === Critical Rolls
 <critical-rolls>
 When you roll the same number on both #term[Attribute Dice] for an
-#term[Action Roll] it causes a #term("Critical Roll", is_definition: true).
+#term("Action Roll", key: "Action Rolls") it causes a #term("Critical Roll", is_definition: true).
 When a #term[Critical Roll] happens, you roll the highest #term("Attribute Die", key: "Attribute Dice") of the roll again, and add it to the total.

 Continuing our example from earlier: \
 - Player A rolled a crit! \